Insider Highlights from Bioinsider’s Friday Roundtable, “Drug Shortage Challenges in the Time of COVID-19”

 A background presentation revealed the underlying causes for drug shortages during COVID-19.
-Drug shortages are due to a breakdown in the balance of supply and demand.
-While drug shortages accompanied with COVID-19 have magnified some weaknesses in the supply chain, the shortages have largely been due to an increase in use and demand.
+Canonically, drug shortages are due to a breakdown in the balance of supply and demand.
+While drug shortages accompanied with COVID-19 have magnified some weaknesses in the supply chain, the shortages have largely been due to an increase in consumer demand.
 One example discussed was the stockpiling of certain medications at the onset of the pandemic.
-Another example discussed was the increased need for critical care drugs due to increased hospitalizations of COVID-19 patients.
+Another example discussed was the increased demand of critical care drugs due to increased hospitalizations of COVID-19 patients.
 The data highlighted that COVID-19 drug shortages are persisting longer than routine shortages, and noted shortages in salbutamol inhalers, hydroxychloroquine, and a number of sedation medications used in hospital intensive care units.

 The critical questions posed:

 1. Is it possible to identify impending shortage signals for improved preparedness?

 a.
 This question gives rise to the “many moving parts” dilemma, as the manufacturing of a drug requires several ingredients, yet there is no sole owner of the supply chain for each ingredient.
 Hence, if there was a signal that indicated supply chain shortages for particular ingredients, preventative and/or alternative measures could be identified and acted on before shortages are felt by the consumer.

 b.
 The Health Canada initiative identifies high-demand drugs during COVID-19 to generate a priority list (known as the Tier 3 list) of drugs that must not have supply chain shortages.

 - During the pandemic, Health Canada’s Drug Shortages Unit holds regular updates on Tier 3 listed drugs.

 2. How do we address the lack of global data sharing on drug supply and challenges?